ga-wdi-boston/orientation/README.md

 Here's how to play:

--   Write 3 interesting facts on the lined side of a 3x5 indexcard
+-   Write 3 interesting facts on the lined side of a 3x5 index card
 -   Two of the facts are **true** and one of the facts will be a **lie**
--   Keep in mind that the lie should be believable like a truth and the truth's could be lies
+-   Keep in mind that the lie should be believable like a truth and the truths could be lies
 -   Cards are collected, shuffled and passed back out
 -   'Johnny' starts and reads the facts on the card he holds